rachelwang/SMC4WM/README.md

      <initialfile> is the file name and path of the initial value of variables in simulation.
 This parameter is
      optional;

-     <varriableInfo> is a string that contains the name of the variable being queried and the number of
+     <variableInfo> is a string that contains the name of the variable being queried and the number of
      steps.
 The number of steps should be enclosed between ‘[' and ']'  and placed after the variable name and must be greater than or equal to 1.
 For example: "market[100]";